 Turn

 Every conversation with a chatbot consists of pairs of user and assistant turns, corresponding to an HTTP request and response.
-These turns are represented by the Turn object, which contains a list of Contents representing the individual messages within the turn.
+These turns are represented by Turn objects (or their subclasses UserTurn, SystemTurn, AssistantTurn), which contain a list of Contents representing the individual messages within the turn.
 These might be text, images, tool requests (assistant only), or tool responses (user only).

 Note that a call to .chat() and related functions may result in multiple user-assistant turn cycles.
 For example, if you have registered tools, chatlas will automatically handle the tool calling loop, which may result in any number of additional cycles.